Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 These two main test frameworks:

 - PyTest_01_Full - a full stack testing framework from SQL Schemas to E2E testing with Playwright
 - PyTest_02_DJANGO - is its own unique testing framework built from a range of sources.
-(Under construction and will be a Full-Stack test suite for Django).
+(Under construction and will be a PyTest-Full-Stack test suite for Django).

 I strive to acknowledge sources I have used to learn PyTest and any adaptations of code samples used therein.